dansand/ResChapter/content/numpy.md

 Finally, the introduction should end with a contents page listing how the rest of the chapter will flow.

-## Background

-Python was first created by Guido von Rossum in 1990 and was named after Monty Python's Flying Circus.
-It has since been developed by a large team of volunteers and is freely available from the Python Software Foundation.

-That's right, Python is free.
-More than that, Python has a strong ties to the open source movement.
-This means there is a culture of sharing, cooperation and support.

-Python, Matlab, or R (or Java, C++, ...)?
-There are a lot of programming languages, and many tasks can be completed equally well in all of them.
-So how to decide?
-In our group, some grad students chose Python because it was stronger in discipline-specific Libraries than any of it's competetors (for instance Neuroscience, Geophysics).
-Some of us had also dabled in other languages first (e.g. Matlab, R), and found that there was litte 'wasted' effort in switching.
-Many core concepts, extend across all languages, not to mention the more ephemeral skill of 'thinking like a programmer'.

-A few further considerations that recommend Python:

-* Strong web presence (stack overflow)
-* Conference and meetups (Scipy, PyData, Py Con)
-* Jupyter

 ## Context